PraveenDassanayake/PET-ROI-Extraction-Toolbox/README.md

 A user-friendly Python GUI toolbox integrated with MATLAB SPM12 for atlas-based ROI extraction from preprocessed PET SUV brain images.

-This toolbox allows users to load multiple PET images, apply a brain atlas in MNI space, optionally apply a gray matter mask, and extract mean PET values for each ROI.
-The output is saved as a subject-by-ROI CSV table.
+This toolbox allows users to load multiple PET images, apply a brain atlas in MNI space, optionally apply a gray matter mask, and extract mean PET values for each region of interest (ROI).
+The output is saved as a subject-by-ROI CSV table that can be used for downstream statistical analysis, visualization, or correlation with biological and clinical variables.

 ---